Southwest Airlines

 Company Culture

 Southwest Airlines emphasizes on the value of stuff coming first.
-It keeps on encouraging every employee working in the airlines.
-Like a big family, Southwest Airlines is full of love, care and active atmosphere.
+It keeps on encouraging every employee working for it.
+Like a big family, it is full of love, care and active atmosphere.
 The leaders put forward a clear aim of the company: make money, offer every employee a secure job and make more people travel by air.

 Hubs